 Unless you use a cream designed explicitly for transdermal activity, no CBD should enter your bloodstream when you apply it topically.
 The effects of a topical CBD can vary depending on where and how much you apply.
 CBD topicals provide quick and direct relief but if you are looking for the fastest method you should research inhaling CBD.

-CBD can be inhaled using vape pens, CBD hemp flower, or using a CBD inhaler.
+CBD can be inhaled using vape pens, CBD flower, or using a CBD inhaler.
 Inhalation avoids the first-pass metabolism, allowing the majority of the CBD to reach your bloodstream.
 When inhaled, the CBD travels through the lungs and quickly enters the bloodstream for an almost instant effect.
 Inhaling CBD is the fastest way to get the beneficial cannabinoid into your system, but it is also the shortest-lasting method.

 Although not as common as the methods mentioned above, CBD patches are rising in popularity.
 Transdermal patches use similar technology as nicotine or birth control patches.
 They deliver CBD directly to your bloodstream through the skin.